Rahul-Kaura/RoomieConnectWorkingApp/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support
+## 👥 Authors

-For support and questions:
-- Create an issue on GitHub
-- Check the Firebase documentation
-- Review the browser console for errors
+- **Rahul Kaura** - Initial work - [GitHub](https://github.com/Rahul-Kaura)

-## 🎉 Acknowledgments
+## 🙏 Acknowledgments

-- Firebase for backend services
+- Auth0 for authentication services
-- React team for the amazing framework
+- Firebase for real-time database
-- OpenStreetMap for geocoding services
+- OpenStreetMap for location services
-- Distance Matrix APIs for location calculations
+- Vercel and Render for deployment platforms

+## 📞 Support

+For support, email rahul.kaura@example.com or create an issue in the GitHub repository.

 ---

-**Made with ❤️ for better roommate connections**
+**Built with ❤️ for college students seeking the perfect roommate match!**